Expanding Access to Healthcare & Investing in Public Health

 The Governor prioritized funding to ensure Pennsylvanians have access to the recovery support services they need:

-Allocated an additional $10 million in Department of Drug and Alcohol Programs’ grant funding to establish six regional recovery hubs to expand resources for Pennsylvanians in recovery in their community and to 19 organizations to establish and expand substance use disorder services.
+Allocated an additional $10 million in Department of Drugs and Alcohol Programs’ grant funding to establish six regional recovery hubs to expand resources for Pennsylvanians in recovery in their community and to 19 organizations to establish and expand substance use disorder services.

 An icon of a medical bed with a plus sign above it.